pytogo/portforward/docs/installation.rst

 The sources for portforward can be downloaded from the `Github repo`_.

-External requirements of this project:
+Rust with cargo are the only external requirements of this project

-* Golang
-* gcc

 You can either clone the public repository: